TheFraserLab/Agoglia_HumanChimpanzee2020/README.md

   - karyo.sbactch: how to run this script on Sherlock, potentially useful for the Fraser lab
   - Figure1.R: Analysis and plots for Fig. 1 and Extended Data Fig. 1, 2, 3 - hybrid iPS cells (excepting the karyotype plots mentioned above)
   - Figure2.R: Analysis and plots for Fig. 2 and Extended Data Fig. 4, 5 - hybrid cortical spheroids (excepting single cell karyotype and Monocle plots mentioned below)
+  - Figure2_scKaryo.R: Analysis and plots for Extended Data Fig. 4h,i,j - single cell karyotype analysis
   - Figure2_Monocle.R: Analysis and plots for Fig. 2 - cell trajectory mapping with Monocle
   - Figure3.R:
   - Figure3_parental.R:
   - Figure4.R: Analysis and plots for Fig. 4 and Extended Data Fig. 9, 10 - ASE genes and functional validation of SSTR2
-  - scKaryo.R: Analysis and plots for Extended Data Fig. 4h,i,j - single cell karyotype analysis